 - Special Services (Type C)

-The cost is $200 to add, remove, or modify each endorsement.
+The cost is $100 to add, remove, or modify each endorsement (not limited on the number).

 Experience and Employment Requirements